robbintt/outlines/procedures/optiplex.md

 1. Paste the contents below into `/etc/network/interfaces`
     - Update your address and gateway for your local network
     - Additionally, your interface name may be different, here called `enp2s0`
+        - Find your interface by typing `ifconfig`, it is the one that is not `lo`
     - Ubuntu guarantees consistent naming for these interfaces per hardware configuration